rust-lang/surveys/surveys/2024-annual-survey/report/2025-01-27-2024-State-Of-Rust-Survey-2024-results.md

 <!-- chart: which-statements-apply-to-rust-at-work (height=500) -->

 In terms of technology domains, the situation is quite similar to the previous year.
-Rust to be especially popular for creating server backends, web and networking services and cloud technologies.
+Rust seems to be especially popular for creating server backends, web and networking services and cloud technologies.
 It also seems to be gaining more traction for embedded use-cases.

 <!-- chart: technology-domain (height=600,xrange=15) -->